 First Nations Art was originally intended for ceremonial purposes; the art was there to tell stories and legends, or to identify territories and families.
 Aboriginal Art has shifted, and for many years now it has been a vehicle used to preserve and sustain the culture after colonization.
-The art has sustained the people and provided the map to connect them back to their traditions.
+The art has sustained the people and provided the map to connect us back to our traditions.
 Recently, attitudes have begun to shift again, opening up avenues of respect and admiration for the integrity and depth of the work.
 Like any contemporary art, the work is ever-shifting, changing responsive to social, political, and environmental impacts both locally and globally.

 Tradition to Contemporary